Static analysis tool that identifies syntax errors, semantic issues, and pitfalls in bash/sh shell scripts

-ShellCheck is a static analysis tool that helps developers write better bash and shell scripts by identifying common errors, style issues, and potential pitfalls.
-It analyzes shell scripts and provides warnings and suggestions for typical beginner syntax issues that cause cryptic error messages, intermediate-level semantic problems that lead to unexpected behavior, and subtle corner cases that could cause advanced users' scripts to fail in certain circumstances.
+ShellCheck is a static analysis tool that examines bash and sh shell scripts to identify potential issues across multiple categories of problems.
+It detects syntax errors that cause cryptic shell error messages, semantic problems that lead to unexpected behavior, and subtle pitfalls that could cause scripts to fail under specific circumstances.

 # via Homebrew